WaveLedger¶

 Concepts

-The chain from first principles — post-quantum crypto, block structure, mining + entropy, economics, addresses, networking.
+Post-quantum cryptography, block structure, mining and entropy, economics, addresses, networking.

 -